 The term "WPS salary" refers to the wages processed and disbursed under this system, guaranteeing that employees receive their dues according to their employment contracts.
 Employers must register with WPS and comply with its regulations, ensuring fair treatment of their workforce.
+MoHRE monitors WPS submissions and can apply graduated enforcement measures if payments are delayed.
+In practice, MoHRE treats wages as “late” if they are not paid within the time agreed in the employment contract, and generally no later than 15 days after the salary due date.

-Understanding the Wages Protection System (WPS)
+Understanding the Wage Protection System

 What is the WPS in the UAE?

-The Purpose of the Wage Protection System
+The purpose of the Wage Protection System

 The WPS was established to promote fair labor practices by eliminating wage-related disputes and delays.
 By mandating the use of electronic payments, it aims to: